bipplane/devIR/README.md

 ### State Machine Architecture

-Unlike black-box agents, where you pray to the Cursor God and hope the AI figures it out, this project uses **LangGraph** to define an explicit state machine.
+Unlike black-box agents, where you pray to the Cursor God after every prompt in hopes that the AI figures it out, this project uses **LangGraph** to define an explicit state machine.
 Every node is a function that reads from and writes to a typed state object.
 Every edge is a deliberate transition.
 You can trace exactly how information flows through the system.

 ```python
 class AgentState(TypedDict):